dcyoung/dcyoung.github.io/_pages/cookbook.md

 Models don't make decisions and they don't take actions.

-Generally, in data products, models are used to increase decision making power.
+Rather, models are used to increase decision making power.
 They inform other parts of a system which actually take actions or apply business logic.
 A model won't update a database, email a user or rotate a steering wheel.
 Instead, there exists a more traditional software layer which considers the output of a model when deciding what action to take.

 One interpretation is that the model is "simplifying" the complexities of raw data to better inform critical decisions or actions.

 Understanding this helps in the early/design phases of an ML project.
 Start by considering the following:

-- articulate the desired action or objective of the overall system
+- define and articulate a clear objective of the overall system - the desired action or outcome
 - determine what information/advice could support making that decision
   - if it helps, think of this as a question you'd ask a hypothetical expert
   - an exaggerated exercise, but think of what magical insight would simplify your application logic.
 That is, what appropriate function name would you give `magical_insight` below: